-Since 2018, the IAS has partnered each fall with U-Spatial, the UMN Libraries, DASH, and LATIS to present an interactive mapping event designed to bring participants together around mapping a common research theme.
-Speakers and data sources offer participants an interdisciplinary approach to further explore the spatial context of these historic and current events, as well as the opportunity to identify and recognize the value of data visualization and the role of maps in presenting data.
-Workshops include using ArcGIS Story Maps and other means to develop and present research around the chosen theme.
-The symposium is always free and open to the public and has garnered interest from across the University’s system campuses, as well as the general community.
+Thinking Spatially is an annual mapping event designed to bring campus and community members together around a common theme.
+Speakers and data sources offer attendees an interdisciplinary approach to further explore the spatial context of historic and current events, as well as the opportunity to identify and recognize the value of data visualization and the role of maps in presenting data.

 2022 Thinking Spatially Symposium: Indigenous Mapping